-Information science 120 (INL 120)
+Module credits 12.00

+NQF Level 05

 Service modules Faculty of Humanities

+Prerequisites No prerequisites.

 Contact time 1 practical per week, 3 lectures per week

+Language of tuition Module is presented in English

 Department Information Science

-Organisation and representation of information.
+Period of presentation Semester 2

+Information organisation, representation and structuring.
 This module offers a brief overview of the basic principles and processes underlying the organisation, representation, and structuring of information.
 The process of organising information on the web (such as social networking sites), in multimedia formats, by means of document image processing and in databases is dealt with.
 Themes on the representation of information through the creation of metadata include various general and domain specific metadata schemas such as Dublin Core for the web, as well as the various retrieval and management tools available for metadata.
-Practical classes include basic HTML and the design of web pages incorporating and applying what was covered in theory.
+Practical classes provide a learning environment for students to apply and integrate academic content learned in the theory classes to complete more hands-on projects (e.g. HTML web design).